Cppkies-Team/Cppkies/docs/tutorials/Tiers.md

 	// Do note that you usually want `Cppkies.CursorUpgrade` for cursor upgrades! new Cppkies.CursorUpgrade(
-		"Decillion fingers",
+		"Quadringentesimo-millillion fingers",
-		"Some flavour text here idk",
+		'"are you okay"*10^4203',
-		moddedTier // Normal tiers have numbered tier names, so it's easier to use it like this )
+		moddedTier // Normal tiers have numbered tier names, so it's easier to use it like this, vs guessing the tier number manually
+	)

 	new Cppkies.TieredUpgrade(
-		"Somebody please come up with this",
-		"This is seriously temporary pls I am calling out for help", "Grandma",
+		"Ancient sleep ritual",
+		"Some ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈ʐ̈'s would really help your overworked grandmas.
+Thankfully, this ritual removes the need for sleep!", "Grandma",
 		moddedTier
 	)